Road transport in the Netherlands: History

 The Netherlands' first centrally planned highway system dates back to the early 19th century, when Napoleon was emperor of France, and the Kingdom of Holland was annexed into the French empire.
 In 1811 Napoleon decreed that a network of 229 paved imperial roads (Routes Impériales) would be created, extending from Paris to the borders of his empire.
 In addition to systematic paving, the roads were all numbered, an innovation at the time.
 Construction of several imperial highways through the Netherlands commenced.
-Amsterdam was connected to Paris by Route Impériale no. 2 - a section between Amsterdam and Utrecht is today still a part of the A2 motorway.
+Amsterdam was connected to Paris by Route Impériale no. 2 – a section between Amsterdam and Utrecht is today still a part of the A2 motorway.

 After the liberation in 1813, the Netherlands' new king continued the project, but with Amsterdam at the centre.
 The plan was expanded several times.
-In 1821 it projected 42 Rijksstraatwegen (literally: "Imperial paved roads"), which were built up to 1850.
+In 1821 it projected 42 Rijksstraatwegen (literally: "National paved roads"), which were built up to 1850.
 Since 1927 this network was transformed into today's system of Rijkswegen (national highways) in the Netherlands.

 The first motorway dates back to 1936, when the current A12 was opened to traffic between Voorburg and Zoetermeer, near The Hague.
 Motorway construction accelerated in the 1960s and 1970s, but halted in the 1980s.
 Current motorway expansion mostly occurs outside the Randstad, and very little construction has taken place inside the Randstad since the 1980s.
 Since 1991, only 100 kilometers of motorway have been constructed in the entire country, of which only 26 km lie within the Randstad metropolitan area.
 The population has grown by 1.5 million since, creating significant pressure on the motorway network.
 Nevertheless, the growth in Dutch mobility during the last sixty years has been almost entirely through the use of motor vehicles.